bcgov/digital-toolkit/_guides/corporate-enablers/introduction.md

 This first iteration, an initial collection, of corporate enablers, has been gathered into the following categories, and will change:

+* Citizen & Business - This collection of enablers with a distinct "outward focus" includes Contact Centre, FrontCounter BC, BC Stats, BC Online, and BC Registries.
+* Cloud & Hosting - services and platforms and software - all of these services: Data Centre Co-location, Managed Hosting, and CloudBC.
+* Communication & Collaboration - This set enables people to work together on common objectives, and includes Network BC, Collaboration Software, Unified Device Management, and Device Services.
+* Data & Information - being more open while ensuring privacy and security; more access to the right information.
+This category includes GeoBC, DataBC, the Data Innovation Program, and BC Stats.
-* Financial - programs, procedures, workflows, services, and technical interfaces that facilitate financial-related interactions
+* Financial - including Corporate Financial System (CFS), and PayBC.
+These are programs, procedures, workflows, services, and technical interfaces that facilitate financial-related interactions.
+* Human Resources - a significant focus of "Where Ideas Work", enablers in this catagory include Recruitment Management System, Corporate Humna Resources Information & Payroll System (CHIPS), The Learning Centre, and Time Leave and Management (TLAM.)
 * Identity - who am I and what can I do?
-* Cloud & Hosting - services and platforms and software
-* Data & Information - being more open while ensuring privacy and security; more access to the right information
-* Communication & Collaboration - enabling people to work together on a common objective
-* Citizen & Business - a collection of enablers with a distinct "outward focus"
-* Device & Productivity - the right tools for the job
-* Human Resources - a significant focus of "Where Ideas Work"
-* Digital Implementation - the tools and technical bits that will specifically target MyGov and digital delivery to citizens
+This includes both BC Services Card and BCeID Authentication Services

 These categories will change as the concept of corporate enablers evolves.
-Each is described in more detail in the following pages.
+Each is described in more detail through the links on the left.